cs50nestm/cs50labs/operators/README.md

 {% next %}

 However, this is not storing the resulting value of `30` in anything.
 The value of `a` is not changed.
-It's value is just used as part of this calculation.
+Its value is just used as part of this calculation.

 If we wanted to store the result of this calculation in a new integer variable, `b`, we could write: